psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

 This is especially noticable with acrylic.
 This is normal and not a concern.

+#### Laser Exposure
+- Immediately hit the E-Stop button.
+- Inform a manager of the incident.
+- For exposure to the eyes, seek immediate medical attention.
+For exposure to the skin, treat it as a burn and seek medical attention if necessary.

-#### Crashes
+#### Electrical Shocks
-If the cutting head or the gantry crash into anything, immediately hit the E-Stop button and get a manager.
+- Immediately hit the E-Stop button.
+- Inform a manager of the incident.
+- If you experience any symptoms, seek immediate medical attention. (unconsciousness, confusion, burns, numbness, tingling, paralysis, hearing/vision/speech problems, difficulty breathing, seizures, et cetera)

 #### Emissions
 If you see smoke building up inside the chamber, smell/see smoke leaving the chamber, or notice a strong chemical smell:
 - Pause your job.
 - Disable the laser, using the "Laser" switch on the right.
+- Wait for the smoke/vapors to be filtered out.
+This can take a few minutes.
+Do not open the hood during this time.
 - Ask a manager to verify that the air filter system is working.

+#### Crashes
+If the cutting head or the gantry crash into anything, immediately hit the E-Stop button and get a manager.

+#### Caught Limbs, Fingers, or Hair
+Immediately hit the E-Stop button if someone's limbs, fingers, or hair are caught by the X-Y gantry.
+When the motors are unpowered, they can be moved easily.

+{%comment%}
 ## How to Get Help
+TODO: Link to outside resources for laser-cutting knowledge.
+{%endcomment%}

 # Using This Machine
 Here are the basics of operating this machine.